adap/flower/doc/source/explanation-differential-privacy.rst

 However, federated learning also introduces new privacy challenges.
 The model updates between parties and the central server can leak information about the local data.
 These leaks can be exploited by attacks such as membership inference and property inference attacks, or model inversion attacks.

-DP can play a curcial role in federated learning to provide privacy for the clients' data.
+DP can play a crucial role in federated learning to provide privacy for the clients' data.

 Depending on the granularity of privacy provision or the location of noise addition, different forms of DP exist in federated learning.
 In this explainer, we focus on two approaches of DP utilization in federated learning based on where the noise is added: at the server (also known as the center) or at the client (also known as the local).